How High Do Planes Fly?

 How do pilots decide what height to fly at?

-The gross weight of the aircraft (including the empty aircraft, crew, passengers, baggage, cargo and fuel) will largely determine the best cruising altitude for the aircraft to fly at.
-However, after that, a few other factors come into play.
+The aircraft’s gross weight (including the empty aircraft, crew, passengers, baggage, cargo, and fuel) will largely determine its best cruising altitude.
+However, a few other factors come into play after that.

-In much of the world, particularly in busy airspace, aircraft always fly along airways.
-Airways are basically the invisible highways in the air that make up the air traffic control network.
+Aircraft always fly along airways in much of the world, particularly in busy airspace.
+Airways are the invisible highways in the air that make up the air traffic control network.

-In a road network, which is basically two-dimensional, one lane (or lanes) travel in one direction and another lane (or lanes) travel in the opposite direction, next to each other.
+In a two-dimensional road network, one lane (or lanes) travels in one direction and another lane (or lanes) travels in the opposite direction, next to each other.

 In an airway, which is in three dimensions, lanes are stacked one on top of another, with odd-numbered altitudes (eg 31,000, 33,000, 35,000 feet etc) traveling in one direction and even-numbered altitudes (eg 30,000, 32,000, 34,000 feet etc) traveling the opposite way.